Estate Planning

 In practice, disputes do arise.
 A common scenario involves adult children who disagree with a parent's decision to refuse life-sustaining treatment.
 The children may pressure physicians to continue aggressive care despite the advance directive's clear instructions to the contrary.
 When this happens, the healthcare provider's legal obligation is to follow the advance directive, not the family's wishes.
 The named healthcare proxy agent has legal authority to enforce the principal's documented preferences, and hospitals have ethics committees that can intervene to resolve disputes.

-Having your broader estate planning documents in order — including understanding how probate works and whether a living trust is appropriate — ensures that both your medical and financial wishes are protected during incapacity and after death.
+Having your broader estate planning documents in order, including understanding how probate works And whether a living trust setup steps Is appropriate, ensures that both your medical and financial wishes are protected during incapacity and after death.

 When Does an Advance Directive Take Effect?